 General Electives (24 semester credit hours).
 Consult academic advisor.
+Total of one hundred and twenty-six (126) semester credit hours.

 MINOR IN HISTORY

 A minimum of 15 semester credit hours of coursework is required, including HIS 3139.

 Political Science

 Political Science is concerned with the study of political institutions, the social and economic factors that shape them, the cultural context within which they operate and human behavior in political matters.